argaen/django_zoneblog/README.md

 For example, in the master branch, in commit b72889d I released this blog and you can find the related post [here](http://django.zone/posts/1).
 Obviously, minor modifications or bug fixes won't have a post itself but edits to the related post will be applied.

-####Tags
-Tags are directly related to stable commits.
-Oauth branch has its own tag which will be updated along with the branch when modifications are applied and bugs are fixed.

 ###Getting started

 In order to start, follow this steps: